 To help you create a personalized wash routine, I have written the Cloth Diaper Wash & Care Handbook.
 You can learn all about the handbook and what is covers (hint: it’s not just laundry) here.

 If you’re already using a personalized wash routine from the handbook and are getting detergent buildup, something is off.
-Make sure the numbers of dirty diapers you’re washing hasn’t changed drastically, and that you haven’t changed detergent, or moved (meaning your water may be different).
+Make sure the number of dirty diapers you’re washing hasn’t changed drastically, and that you haven’t changed detergent, or moved (meaning your water may be different).
 If all things are the same and you’re still having problems, contact me (my email is at the back of the book) and I’ll be happy to help.

 2. Warm and humid conditions (low-ventilation storage)